SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-Using-the-SESYNC-Cluster.md

 # {{ page.title }}

-## Overview of the cluster and scheduler
+## Overview

-SESYNC's computational cluster enables users to run medium-to-large scale analyses by distributing multiple, independent tasks across many computers.
-This setup is ideal for tasks that require applying the same algorithm or a parameter set over independent units in a large data set.

-The cluster is a group of 22 virtual machines with a total of 168 cores and 1.28 T of RAM that is accessible through a scheduler.
-Using two special commands (sbatch and srun), you request the scheduler to allocate one or more compute nodes for a job.
-The scheduler puts your job in a queue and executes it when sufficient compute nodes are available.
-The advantage of this type of processing is that you can submit many requests (hundreds or thousands), and they will run as  resources become available.
-It also means that when you gain access to a compute node, you have sole access to it during the time your code is running, i.e., you're not competing with other individuals for CPU cycles.

-There are two types of nodes available in the SESYNC cluster: two development/testing nodes and 20 computation nodes.
-All computation nodes have
-8 CPU cores and 60Gb of memory available running 64-bit Ubuntu Linux version 14.04.
-All nodes have compilers, core R packages, and python available.

-We use a scheduler system called the Simple Linux Utility for Resource Management (SLURM) developed by [Lawrence Livermore National Laboratory](https://www.llnl.gov/).
-It is  one of the most popular systems among large high performance clusters and is the one used by the University of Maryland Deepthought supercomputer.
-This means that any submission script you develop on our modest cluster can be easily ported to a much large HPC system.

-## Connecting to the cluster

 You can connect to the cluster through our ssh gateway service running at ssh.sesync.org or by submitting jobs through rstudio.
 The workflow for using a cluster is a little bit different from a typical run in R or python.
 In addition to your processing code, you must give the cluster a list of execution instructions and a description of the resources your analysis will require.
-Any output from your script will be written out to a file called slurm-[jobID].out or slurm-[jobID].err.
+Any output from your script will be written out to a file called slurm-[jobID].out and errors go to slurm-[jobID].err.

-The process to submit your code (aka, job) to the cluster is as follows:
+The general process to submit your code (aka, job) to the cluster is as follows:

 1. Create a submission script that lists the resources you request and lists the commands necessary to run your code;
 2. Submit this to the cluster
 3. Check your job's status
-4. Look for your job's output
+4. Look at your job's output

-### Via the ssh gateway
+## Connect via the ssh gateway

-1. Create the submission script:

-Login to SESYNC's ssh gateway att ssh.sesync.org (click (here)[link to Linux resource page] if you need to know how to do that).
-Create a fiel called `myscript.sh` using your favorite editor (nano, pico, vi, etc.).
-For example: `>nano myscript.sh`
+Login to SESYNC's ssh gateway at `ssh.sesync.org` (click (here)[link to Linux resource page] if you need to know how to do that).

+1. Create a file called `myscript.sh` using your favorite editor (nano, pico, vi, etc.).
+For example: `$ nano myscript.sh`

 Type and save the following in the file: